EPgg92/42lyon_scholarity/README.md

-# 42lyon_scholarity
+# 42 Lyon Scholarity Projects
-42 Lyon Projects - Some projects done @ 42 Lyon
+Some projects done at 42 Lyon

 ## Clone all repos and update submodule